j0ju/x6100-fw-mangler/README.md

  * `D6100` - enter the mangling docker container with the source tree mounted in /src
  * `buildroot` - enter container with prepared buildroot environment
  * `binfmt-helper` - this install qemu-user-static and some binfmt signatures to enable running arm code on your workstation for development

-## Buildroot

-You can enter a prepare container with the script `./bin/buildroot`.
-All repositories needed are cloned and prepared below `/workspace` in the container.
-The data in `/workspace` is stored in the docker volume `x6100-buildroot`.

-By calling the script you enter the container direct in side of the buildroot directory.
-You can start working.
-For example with `make` you can built the Vanilla R1CBU image.

-Below `/workspace/x6100_gui` you find the Git of the Radio App of R1BCU checked out.

 ## You have a fresh unknown image and wants to inspect its contents?